tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - LB adds header, containing IP
 - Backend web server needs to be aware of this header
 - Connections from LB, but X-Forwarded-For contains original client
+- Supported ...
+CLB and ALB, NOT SUPPORTED NLB (not layer 4)

+### PROXY Protocol

+- Proxy Protocol works at Layer 4
+- Additional layer 4 (tcp) header .. works with a range of protocols (including HTTP/s)
+- Works with CLB (v1) and NLB (v2 - binary encoded)
+- End to end encryption - e.g. unbroken HTTPS (tcp listener)
+- Use PROXY Protocol, you can't add a HTTP header, it isn't decrypted